Low-data deep quantum chemical learning for accurate MP2 and coupled-cluster correlations: Methods

 \subsection{Training Deep Neural Network}

 The fully connected multilayer feed-forward NN architecture has been employed for training molecular data.
 Our T-dNN models were built with Keras \cite{chollet2015keras}, a Python interface to the TensorFlow backend.
 Three separate NNs have been utilized to provide universal approximators with sufficient hidden neurons \cite{Hornik1989MultilayerFN} for constructing and refining the mapping between the compact electronic descriptors and pair correlation energies for all diagonal, close off-diagonal and other selected off-diagonal pairs, respectively.
-Prior to inputting the pseudo-energy tensor into the next NN layer, this feature tensor is further symmetrized by $\frac{\tilde{e}_{ij}+\tilde{e}_{ji}}{2}$, merely for numerically stabilizing the input for each orbital pair.
-The pseudo-energy tensor is further supplemented by the occupied blocks of Fock ($f_{ij}$), Coulomb ($\mathbf{J}_{ij}$) and exchange ($\mathbf{K}_{ij}$) matrices.
+Prior to inputting the pseudo-energy tensor into the next NN layer, this feature tensor is further symmetrized, merely for numerically stabilizing the input for each orbital pair. {The symmetrization procedure takes a symmetric combination via $\frac{\tilde{\mathbf{e}}_{ij}+\tilde{\mathbf{e}}_{ji}}{2}$ for the diagonal and upper-triangular blocks of the pseudo-energy input matrix for each pair $ij$, patched with its lower-triangular block using an antisymmetric combination via $-\frac{\vert\tilde{\mathbf{e}}_{ij}-\tilde{\mathbf{e}}_{ji}\vert}{2}$ with the enforced negative sign for removing the numerical instability.} The pseudo-energy tensor is further supplemented by the occupied blocks of Fock ($f_{ij}$), Coulomb ($J_{ij}$) and exchange ($K_{ij}$) elements.
 As we separately train the NNs for all diagonal, close off-diagonal and other selected off-diagonal pairs, we do not customize the loss function, although the pair correlation energies differ by orders of magnitude.
 Otherwise, the training process would be strongly biased towards the close pairs as their contributions are much larger than those from weaker pairs, the latter of which can be added up however to a substantial contribution.
 We therefore chose the mean absolute error as the loss function, giving equal sample weights to all training pair energies.
 As the pseudo-energy tensor is non-redundant with respect to the training pairs, no feature selection has been applied for preventing the overfitting issue.
 For the small network scale we have exploited, the use of regularization is unnecessary.

 The predicted total correlation energy for a molecule was computed by adding the individual prediction for pair correlation energies according to Nesbet’s theorem.
 We have used scikit-learn \cite{scikit-learn} for data preprocessing, and standardized quantities for training all selected pairs belonging to a molecule, except for the hidden neurons for which no batch normalization was applied.
 The rectified linear activation function (ReLU) \cite{agarap2018deeprelu} has been used for all hidden neurons except for the final output which is just a linear activation to collect the pair energy.
 Exhaustive hyperparameter tuning was not yet attempted in the current work.
 The Adam optimizer\cite{kingma2014adam} has been found to yield better performance for the optimization of the NN parameters than other gradient algorithms, with a learning rate of 0.001, and decay of 0.0001.
 We have found that 3-5 hidden layers and 10-20 hidden neurons for each layer are satisfactory for short alkanes.
 For more complex organic molecules and water clusters, 6-10 hidden layers with 100-200 neurons each layer were used for training.
 About 2000 epochs or fewer have been applied without early-stopping.